rujmah/sst/www/docs/start/standalone.md

 #### Call your API

 Start Vite locally and bind SST to it.
+Again, run the following commands from the `packages/web` directory.

 <MultiPackagerCode>
 <TabItem value="npm">